tud-hri/joan/docs/modules-carlainterface.md

 However if you want more functionality in this tab you can add your ownly designed tab ofcourse!

 !!!
 Note
-    For reference, this has also been done for the `module_card.ui` and `module_card_carlainterface.ui`, so if you're interested please take a look there inside
+    For reference, this has also been done for the `module_card.ui` and `module_card_carlainterface.ui`, so if you're interested please take a inside
     `.../core/hq`